smart-scaler/obliq-charts/docs/aws-iam-policies.md

 ### **For EKS Service Accounts (IRSA)**

-For Kubernetes deployments using IAM Roles for Service Accounts:
+For Kubernetes deployments using IAM Roles for Service Accounts, create separate trust policies for each service:

+#### **CloudWatch Service Trust Policy**

+For the `aws-ec2-cloudwatch-alarms` service:

 ```json
 {